 - Next time you are in the Veneto, just north of Venice, think of Villa Angarano and the fabulous Bianchi Michiel sisters.
 Buona Fortuna a tutti!!

-- Our next trip to Venice and the Veneto will run in April, 2017.
+- Our next trip to Venice and the Veneto will run in May, 2019.
+Dates to follow.
 Contact us for more details: Janet at Educated Traveller

 - For more on Bassano and ideas of what to do in town, have a look at this article written by local people: A Day in Bassano -10 things-to-do-in-Bassano-del-grappa

 Janet Simmonds (nee Panagakis) is a British-born tour guide, writer and company director.
 Her company offers exceptional and unique travel itineraries in Italy, France, Swiss Alps, British Isles.
 Born in Liverpool with a slightly Greek grand-father and a very Greek great grand-father she has a special affinity with the history, culture and art of the Mediterranean, especially Italy.
 Trained as a Geographer and Art Historian at the Universities of Oxford and Manchester, Janet has spent most of her adult life running specialist travel companies and travelling extensively.
 Several times a year she leads small groups to different parts of Europe.
 Most recently to Venice and the Veneto, Sicily and Basilicata and Puglia.
 She writes about her travels and observations. www.educated-traveller.com .
 Her specialist travel company is www.grand-tourist.com